dadan-io/js-sdk-sample/README.md

 # Dadan Sdk CDN

-A lightweight JavaScript library for checking, validating, and manipulating Google Dadan Extension.
+A lightweight JavaScript sample shows how to use [Google Dadan Extension](https://haal.link.sa/onboarding/download) for checking, validating, and manipulating videos

 ## How It Works ?

-import the following scripts into your web page
+we add the following scripts into index.html web page

 ```bash
 <script src="https://resources-dadan-io.s3.eu-central-1.amazonaws.com/sdk/dadan-extension-core.js"></script>